 Consider the following methods in order to benefit the most from this:

 Promoting new events to your customers can be a sure-fire way to have them engage more with your firm, especially if they are limited.
 For example, special themed products or tie ins with local holidays or events can be a great way of gaining attention.
 You might also choose to sponsor a local event in order to get your name out there in the beginning.
-Of course, you needn’t push your promotion solo.
+Even big brands such as PepsiCo took time to host UEFA activation event to expand their brand and target audience.
+But if you’re a startup, you needn’t push your promotion solo.

 Often, there are excellent methods of joining with likeminded businesses in order to share your customer base for a small period.
 This partnered business might not have anything to do with your firm but be similar in a certain manner.
 For example, let’s say you’re running an app for mindfulness meditation.
 You might also join forces with a running or reading app to discount a subscription for both or offer two services as one price that you split between yourself.
 It’s not hard to see how this pooled exposure can be beneficial in the long run.